stain/ro-crate-paper/manuscript.md

 An RO-Crate is a structured archive of all the items that contributed to a research outcome, including their identifiers, provenance, relations and annotations.
 As a general purpose packaging approach for data and their metadata, RO-Crate is used across multiple areas, including bioinformatics, digital humanities and regulatory sciences.
 By applying "just enough" Linked Data standards, RO-Crate simplifies the process of making research outputs FAIR while also enhancing research reproducibility.

-## RO-Crate of this article

-An [RO-Crate for this article](https://www.researchobject.org/2021-packaging-research-artefacts-with-ro-crate/) is archived at <https://doi.org/10.5281/zenodo.5146227>
+An [RO-Crate for this article](https://www.researchobject.org/2021-packaging-research-artefacts-with-ro-crate/) is archived at `https://doi.org/10.5281/zenodo.5146227`

 # Introduction